samuelclerod/rocketpay/README.md

   * Understand Enum and Stream
   * Create and execute automated tests
   * Create migrations with Ecto
+  * Create and using tables witch Ecto Schema
   * Validate data with Changeset and Pattern Matching
   * Combine Bcrypt and Changeset and virtual fields to create hashed password
+  * Use Repo module
-  * Use facade to separate business logic modules
+  * Use facade to separate business logic
   * Response data with maps

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).